sudorandom/kmcd.dev/content/posts/2026/closing-the-alert-is-not-enough/index.md

 Sometimes that is exactly right.
 Sometimes the old code really is just wrong.

-But code rarely enters a codebase as random nonsense.
-It usually solved a real problem under constraints that existed at the time.
-Those constraints may be gone now.
-They may still exist.
-You need to know which.
+But code rarely enters a codebase as random nonsense. *Well, maybe it does a bit more, now...* But usually all code solved a real problem under constraints that existed at the time.
+Those constraints may be gone now or this section is code is being executed for purposes it was never intended for originally.

 Before you change the strange part, dig into the history.
 Run [`git blame`](https://git-scm.com/docs/git-blame), read the old pull request, search for the related ticket, and check whether there was an architecture decision record, or [ADR](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions).
 You are reconstructing the original engineer's mental model.